Anandhi (actress): Career

 Anandhi made her debut with Maruthi's coming-of-age film Bus Stop (2012).
 Her next film, Priyathama Neevachata Kushalama, opened in March 2013 to negative reviews, though a critic claimed that "the saving grace for the film is the performance of the lead pair - Varun Sandesh and Hasika", adding that Hasika "looks traditional and has put up a decent show as well."

 She had also signed on to appear in the Tamil film, Poriyaalan (2014) alongside Harish Kalyan, written by Manimaran.
 During production, the scope of the film became larger after it was announced that director Vetrimaaran had chosen to invest in the venture as a co-producer.

 Anandhi appeared in Prabhu Solomon's directorial venture Kayal, in which she plays the title role.
 The director decided to rechristen her as Anandhi from Rakshita for the film, and she was selected after auditioning twice before impressing Solomon.
 Her performance received praise.
 She was nominated for several Best Debut Actress awards for 2014, including at the Vijay Awards.

 In 2015, Anandhi's first release was in A. Sarkunam's Chandi Veeran produced by Bala, in which she portrayed the romantic interest of Atharvaa's character.
 Anandhi then worked on the adult comedy flick Trisha Illana Nayanthara (2015) starring alongside G. V. Prakash Kumar.
 Post-release, Anandhi revealed her displeasure at working with the director and revealed that she was led to believe that the film would be a "cute love story" and not an "adult comedy".
 Anandhi nonetheless helped to promote the release of the film's Telugu version.
 In 2016, she played two films with G. V. Prakash Kumar in Enakku Innoru Per Irukku and Kadavul Irukaan Kumaru.
 In 2017, her films were Rubaai, Pandigai and En Aaloda Seruppa Kaanom.
-In 2018, she appeared in Mari Selvaraj's debut film Pariyerum Perumal, one of the best Tamil films made on caste discrimination and the pain of the oppressed people.
+In 2018, she appeared in Mari Selvaraj's debut film Pariyerum Perumal, an acclaimed Tamil film on caste discrimination.
 The film was released to positive reviews, while the cast's performance was critically acclaimed.
 Her next project was Irandam Ulagaporin Kadaisi Gundu (2019).
 Anandhi's character in the film was similar to that she played in Pariyerum Perumal.

 Anandhi appeared in the web series Live Telecast (2021) directed by Venkat Prabhu and starring Kajal Aggarwal and Vaibhav Reddy.